solomon-spec/A2SV-project-phase/aug-1/utilizing-npm-packages/README.md

 3. Create index.js file `touch index.js`
 4. Add lodash in the index file ```js const lodash  = require ('lodash');```
 5. Write your code in the index file
+6. To update lodas use `npm update lodash`
+7. To remove lodash `npm remove lodash`